mortie/dedaemon/README.md

 You probably want to run that on startup.
 If you're running i3wm, that means adding `exec --no-startup-id dedaemon ~/.config/dedaemon.hcnf` to `~/.i3/config`.

+## Configuration

+There will be stuff here later.